AHartTN/Hartonomous-Sandbox/docs/business-overview.md

 - Adding additional dimensions to the `BillingMultipliers` table (lookups via EF Core configuration and configuration defaults).
 - Connecting external invoicing by streaming ledger entries into analytics pipelines.
-- Building dashboards on top of the admin UI’s forthcoming billing workspace.
+- Building dashboards on top of the admin UI's billing workspace.

-## Roadmap Themes

-- **Admin Experience.** Finish the Blazor admin portal: billing dashboards, provenance explorer, and policy management.
-- **Client Ecosystem.** Expand the CLI and thin clients with opinionated workflows for ingestion, re-indexing, and inference replay.
-- **Operations Intelligence.** Ship Grafana dashboards built from the telemetry emitted by billing and messaging services.
-- **Model Marketplace.** Curate pre-ingested models with metadata, licensing, and automated student model creation.
+---

 Keep this document honest — revisit after major releases to verify that positioning and monetisation assumptions are still valid.